christopher-besch/homepage/articles/31_linux_networking/linux_networking.md

 But, of course, the kernel's network implementation is what most applications use.

 One thing the kernel doesn't do itself is resolving domains to IP addresses via DNS.
-Instead, there are userspace daemons like systemd-resolved <Cite id="arch_resolved" /> for this job.
+Instead, there are libraries like resolver <Cite id="resolver /> or daemons like systemd-resolved <Cite id="arch_resolved" /> for this job.
-Even the kernel itself upcalls into userspace for its own domain resolution needs <Cite id="kernel_dns" />.
+In the rare circumstances the kernel itself needs to resolve a domain (e.g., for nfs), the kernel upcalls into userspace <Cite id="kernel_dns" />.

 # The Userspace Networking Stack: a Zoo
 Below I've prepared [figure 2](#fig:overview) on Linux' userspace networking stack.